choubacha/kv-raft/README.md

 While everything above can be handled with memory storage, the goal is also to persist changes to disk.
 To do that we'll need to implement the storage trait for raft.
 We'll just write things to various protobufs.

+The storage module is written so that only upon snapshots are things considered persisted.
+This guarantees that the data in a snapshot is what will be restored.

+It uses the provided memory storage to manage the entries, instead of rebuilding it.
+However, this is wrapped behind a layer that writes to disk.
+It's the snap shots that actually persist and they will block the main execution loop.